arantespp/arantespp.com/posts/zettelkasten/scrum.md

   6. Sprint retrospective:
      - The team comes together to document and discuss what worked and what didn't work in the current sprint.
-       - The team can focus on what went well and what needs to be improved fot the next time.
+       - The team can focus on what went well and what needs to be improved for the next time.

 ## Questions

 - How do you define Scrum with few words?

-- Besides software development, which do other fields use Scrum?
+- Besides software development, which does other fields use Scrum?

 - What the Product Owner do?
 And the Scrum Master?

-- Scrum framework defines some tools, ceremonies and roles.
+- Scrum framework defines some tools, ceremonies, and roles.
 List them.

 - Does Scrum work with a team working remotely?